pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/deductive-reasoning.md

 ##### Rule 2: Distributive middle rule

-The middle term must be distributive at least once in the argument–i.e. at least one premise must inform something about every member of the class denoted by the middle term.
+The middle term must be distributive at least once in the argument – i.e. at least one premise must inform something about every member of the class denoted by the middle term.

 **Justification**: